jmcameron/attachments_translations/0-README-Languages-Versions.txt

          - Update from old 2.2 version to 3.0
          - Status: Complete (help file in English)
          - Thanks to Sergey Litvintsev for the update!

-2011-08-29:
-   * Added: attachments-Norwegian-nb-NO-3.0.zip
-         - Update from old 2.2 version to 3.0
-         - Status: Complete (help file in English)
-         - Thanks to Roar Rystad for the update!

-2011-09-01:
-   * Added: attachments-Italian-it-IT-3.0.zip
-         - Update from old 2.2 version to 3.0
-         - Status: Complete (help file in English)
-         - Thanks to Piero Mattirolo for the update!